Antonio Campbell

-Antonio Campbell (born December 24, 1994) is an American basketball player for Al Nassr Riyadh of the Saudi Premier League.
+Antonio Campbell (born December 24, 1994) is an American basketball player for Al-Fateh of the Saudi Basketball League.
 He played college basketball for the Ohio Bobcats.

 College career

 As a freshman Campbell averaged 3.8 points, 2.6 rebounds, and 9.6 minutes per game for Ohio.

 In his sophomore season Campbell averaged 10.0 points, 7.6 rebounds and 24.1 minutes per game.

 In his junior season, Campbell averaged 17.5 points and 10.0 rebounds per game.
 He was named MAC Player of the Year in 2016, receiving 18 first place votes.
-Despite flirting with the 2016 NBA Draft, Campbell ultimately decided to return to school after not receiving a combine invite.
+Despite flirting with the 2016 NBA draft, Campbell ultimately decided to return to school after not receiving a combine invite.
 He missed most of his senior season with a broken foot.

 Professional career

 After going undrafted in the 2017 NBA draft, Campbell signed with the Lakeland Magic of the NBA G League on January 24, 2018, playing in 20 games and averaging 6.3 points, 4.6 rebounds and 0.7 blocks in 15.9 minutes.